harvard-dce/mh-opsworks/README.md

 mounts for free space.
 You can subscribe to get notifications for these alarms in the amazon SNS console under the topic named for your cluster.

+All alarms and metrics are sent to `us-east-1` (regardless of the region of your opsworks stack) to keep parity with how the default opsworks metrics work.

 ### Monitoring

 [Ganglia](http://ganglia.sourceforge.net) provides very deep instance-level